tardate/LittleCodingKata/cpp/exception_handling/README.md

 * when compiling c++, exception handling is usually turned on by default.
 But this can be compiler-specific and require switches to enable
 * mulitple `catch` blocks allow catching different types of errors
-* `const throw()` indicates the method cannot throw an exception since no params.
+* [noexcept specifier](https://en.cppreference.com/w/cpp/language/noexcept_spec) indicates the method cannot throw an exception.
 Bad practice generally.
+    * noexcept is an improved version of `throw()`, which is deprecated in C++11
 * polymorphism applies: must catch exception subclasses before ancestors

 ## Demo